Residential park home buyer support

 I would like to come and look round your visitor centre, do I need to make an appointment?

 Our visitor centre is open Monday to Thursday, 9am to 5pm and Friday and Saturday 9am to 4pm.
-You don’t need to make an appointment to have a look around our showroom but we would recommend reserving time to speak on a one-on-one with one of our sales advisors to discuss our complete range.
+You will need to make an appointment to have a look around our showroom due to social distancing and cleaning measures currently in place.

 Do park homes conform to current building regulations?

-Park homes meet British building standards BS3632 and are built to higher standards than static caravans.
+Park homes meet the BS3632 standards set by the British Standards Institution.
+Park homes and holiday lodges are built to higher standards than static caravans.

 As a park home/leisure lodge resident what am I required to do?